 If you’re in the market for a new hot tub, you’ve no doubt heard all the claims.
 Saltwater spas are “chemical-free” and “a breeze to maintain”.
 They’ll save you “a ton of money” and are “way better” for you and the environment.

 The question remains though—is there any truth to these claims?
-While certainly popular in recent years, are saltwater systems actually superior to traditional chlorine or bromine-based spas?
+While popular in recent years, are saltwater hot tubs better than chlorine or bromine-based spas?

 Myth #1: Saltwater hot tubs are chlorine-free

 Now, they may claim that their saltwater system produces significantly less chlorine than what is traditionally added to a hot tub.
-This claim, again, is untrue as they produce roughly the same amount.
-That said, when it comes to sanitizing sweat, skin oil, and bacteria, do you really want less chlorine or the carefully calculated amount that has been proven effective for decades?
+This claim, again, is untrue as they produce roughly the same amount of chlorine – around 3 to 5 parts per million.
+That said, when it comes to sanitizing sweat, skin oil, and bacteria, do you want your tub to have less chlorine than the CDC-recommended amount that has been proven effective for decades?

-The thinking here is that a 5lb container of chlorine granules will cost you anywhere from $30–50, whereas a 40lb bag of salt will set you back only half that.
-The problem is, it could take you years—or even decades—to make up for the initial investment of these costly systems (usually priced somewhere in the $500–5,000 range, depending on the quality of the system).
+The thinking here is that a 5lb container of chlorine granules used in traditional hot tubs will cost you anywhere from $30–50, whereas a 40lb bag of salt used in saltwater tubs will only set you back half that.
+But the cost to install the saltwater system can be anywhere from $500-5,000, depending on the quality of the system.
+It could take you years—or even decades—to make up for the initial investment of these costly systems, making the difference between chlorine granules and salt bags much less cost-effective.

-That doesn’t even take into consideration the additional hot tub salt cell (also known as a chlorinator cartridge) that will need to be replaced roughly every 3 years, depending on your frequency of use and the quality of the cell.
+That doesn’t even take into consideration the additional hot tub salt cell (also known as a chlorinator cartridge) required to turn salt into chlorine.
+The chlorinator needs to be replaced roughly every 3 years, depending on your frequency of use and the quality of the cell.
 These replacement cartridges will typically cost you upwards of $800.

-Myth #3: Saltwater hot tubs are simple to maintain
+Myth #3: Saltwater hot tub maintenance is simple

 Sellers of saltwater spas will often tout their products as being self-regulating, meaning owners won’t be required to perform regular pH tests and chemical level adjustments.
 However, due to the reaction between the salt and the ions, a saltwater spa may contain higher concentrations of calcium than a traditional hot tub.
 This means owners will have to add calcium remover to balance the water or deal with the occasional calcium residue buildup on the edges of their tub.

 Of course, other routine maintenance—such as rinsing filters—will still need to be carried out.
-Oh, and that saltwater cartridge we mentioned earlier?
-That will need to be regularly cleaned as well.
+The saltwater cartridge we mentioned earlier will also need to be regularly cleaned as well.
+So saltwater hot tub maintenance might seem minimal at first glance, but there are plenty of steps spa owners will have to take to keep their saltwater tub fully functional and clean.

 Myth #4: Saltwater is better for your hot tub